 Please note the instructions on our product page if using CubicZirconia.com jewelry cleaning products.
 The CubicZirconia.com jewelry cleaning products are made and recommended to be used with our kinds of jewelry (platinum, gold, palladium or sterling silver paired with 5A cubic zirconia stones).
 We do not recommend use on any other jewelry.
 And we do not recommend the use of any other cleaning products on our jewelry.

-See our FAQ answers to these questions for additional how-to-cleaning notes specific to the precious metal TYPE of your CubicZirconia.com jewelry:
+See our through "Care and Cleaning FAQ" for more answers to these questions for additional how-to-cleaning notes specific to the precious metal TYPE of your CubicZirconia.com jewelry: